 '''

 svn switch URL [PATH]

+switch --relocate FROM TO [PATH...]

 '''

 This subcommand updates your working copy to mirror a new URL-usually a URL which shares a common ancestor with your working copy, although not necessarily.
 This is the Subversion way to move a working copy to a new branch.
 See the section called "Switching a Working Copy" for an indepth look at switching.